Atlantic theater aircraft carrier operations during World War II: Early escort carrier operations (1941-1942)

 Before sufficient escort carriers became available, fleet carriers had to be used for critical functions.
 HMS Argus escorted convoys and ferried aircraft.
 HMS Courageous was on anti-submarine patrol when she was sunk.
 HMS Glorious was ferrying aircraft when she was sunk.
-HMS Furious escorted the newly constructed but not yet completely fitted-out carrier escorts HMS Archer and Avenger across the Atlantic from America, where they had been built.
+HMS Furious escorted the newly constructed but not yet completely fitted-out escort carriers HMS Archer and HMS Avenger across the Atlantic from America, where they had been built.